work-shop/newport-art-museum-website/wp-content/plugins/object-sync-for-salesforce/readme.txt

 Tags: salesforce, sync, crm
 Requires at least: 4.5
 Tested up to: 4.9
-Stable tag: 1.3.0
+Stable tag: 1.3.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a WordPress plugin that implements mapping and syncing between Salesforce objects and WordPress objects.
-It is based on the [Drupal Salesforce Suite](https://github.com/thinkshout/salesforce) (version 7.x-3.x-dev), but strives to use WordPress conventions rather than Drupal's whenever possible.
+Object Sync for Salesforce maps and syncs data between Salesforce objects and WordPress objects.
+It is based on the [Drupal Salesforce Suite](https://github.com/thinkshout/salesforce) (version 7.x-3.x-dev), but works in a very WordPress way.

 == Description ==

-This plugin creates a mapping functionality between Salesforce objects and WordPress content types.
-For any supported WordPress content types (e.g. post, page, user, or any custom content type in your installation), you can assign Salesforce objects that will be created / updated when the data in WordPress is saved, and the WordPress objects can be created / updated when the data in Salesforce is saved.
+This plugin maps and syncs data between Salesforce objects and WordPress content types.
+For any supported WordPress content types (e.g. post, page, user, or any custom content type in your installation), you can assign Salesforce objects that will be created / updated / deleted when the data in WordPress is saved, and the WordPress objects can be created / updated / deleted when the data in Salesforce is saved.

 Both of these directions act upon any matching data that is created after the plugin is installed.
 For each such assignment, you choose which WordPress and Salesforce fields should be mapped to one another.

-This plugin also includes API hooks that allow for additional plugins to modify what data the plugin is working with, or what happens upon specific events.
+This plugin also includes developer hooks that allow for additional plugins to modify what data the plugin is working with, or what happens upon specific events.

 == Installation ==